-The target group may vary from country to country and city to city.
-For smaller cities, it could be a mayor.
-For bigger cities, it could be a head of a department, for example city development.
-It could be a politician, but it could also be another decision maker.
+This includes the mayor, the head of department (for example city development) or it could also be another decision maker.
 We know that in some municipalities there can be several departments working within the field of MULTIPLY's scope.
-In some cases, there might be a need to invite more than one person.
+In this case, there might be a need to invite more than one person.